 Areas in Ohio that DO NOT allow the use of marijuana:

-Due to the fact that marijuana is still illegal on a federal level, one is never allowed to consume or possess cannabis on any federal land or within close proximity.
+Because marijuana is still illegal on a federal level, one is never allowed to consume or possess cannabis on any federal land or within close proximity.
 If you are caught smoking or ingesting marijuana on federal territory, you will be prosecuted under federal control.

 Recreational marijuana is still strictly illegal in Ohio and only valid medical patients are allowed to consume cannabis within the state of Ohio.
 Ohio is a very strict state with the way they allow citizens to consume marijuana.
 Obtaining a medical card in Ohio can also be a bit tough as one must have a pre-approved condition and the consent of their doctor.
 Medical marijuana can also be tough to obtain as there are few dispensaries.
 Also, one must pay attention to the fact that marijuana cannot be ignited with a flame, but only consumed via oral ingestion or vaporization.
 Finally, Ohio only issues a 90-day supply of cannabis meaning if you buy 60 days’ worth of cannabis in a day, you only have 30 days’ worth of products to purchase for the remainder of the time period.